leegee/Mootools-Knob/README.md

 	}
 	</style>

-If you place in your knob-to-be element a UTF-8 up-arrow of some kind, it looks passable.
+If select the *addpointer* option (below), the widget will contain a UTF-8 up-arrow.

 Use in HTML, without Javascript
 -------------------------------